aserpi-uni/biar-so/README.md

 * insert a new message
 * read a message
 * delete and restore the content of a message (only by the proprietary user)
-* retrieve all messages inserted by a specific user (from the first page)
+* retrieve the messages inserted by a specific user (from the first page)
 * retrieve all messages (from either the first or the last page).

 ### Board